CaffeinatedCarter/untitled-emerald-project/README.md

 * Combine Mach and Acro bikes after a certain point.
 Maybe halfway?
 * B/W-style EXP curve
 - Wild Pokémon levels should be curved to gym progress in open areas (Slateport Mauville Verdanturf, Lilycove Mossdeep Ever Grande Pacifidlog Sootopolis)
-- Expand dragon den in sootopolis to actually have dragons
-- Expand desert
-- More areas in diving: hot spring air pocket for fire Pokémon.
-Deep underwater chilly cave for ice Pokémon, etc
 - Add fairy type.
 I think May/Brendan could be a killer champion with a fairy type team
 - Fly from town map.
 Make flying faster over all.
 Maybe disable flying in routes if you haven’t visited the next city?
 To prevent too much pokecenter use
 - Trainers should rebattle you no matter what after a short time